Crochet Bar Stitch Tutorial – Crochet Stitches

 The crochet Bar stitch tutorial will help you learn to work this amazing and super textures simple stitch pattern.

-I fell in love with it also because of it’s name: Bar.
+I also fell in love with it because of its name: Bar.

 Watch the video below for a step-by-step tutorial